 - Targeted therapy – Targeted drugs can be used to address breast cancer cells with a certain genetic makeup, such as the HER2/neu protein.

-If you’re interested in receiving breast cancer treatment at Moffitt, you don’t need to have your physician write you a referral.
+If you’re interested in receiving breast cancer treatment at a Moffitt Cancer Center near you, there's no need to have your physician write you a referral.
 Call 1-888-663-3488 or complete our new patient registration form and we'll help you make an appointment with one of our experienced breast cancer specialists.